 3. Not Leading Their Children

 I once heard a man say, “Our decisions today have the ability to affect at least three generations: ours, our children’s, and our grandchildren’s.”
 What steps must you take today to be the physical, spiritual, and life leader your kids need, despite current circumstances?
-Taking small steps now to protect your family will have generational impact down the line.
+Taking small steps now to protect your family will have a generational impact down the line.
 I’m pulling for you, dads!

 Huddle Up Question